 Gold Filled Jewelry

 Gold-filled jewelry is created by a pressure and heat bonding process that adheres a layer of gold onto a different metal base (usually brass or sterling silver).
 US standards require that gold-filled jewelry must have 1/20 weight of the jewelry piece in gold to be labeled as such.
-This is good to know because it means that your gold filled jewelry has a relatively thick layer of gold, and it is bonded to the base metal in a process that creates a very durable product (compared to other typical plating methods).
-The manufacturing process makes gold-filled pieces quite resistant to water and everyday wear, safer for sensitive skin, and they can often look very similar to solid gold pieces.
+This is good to know because it means that your gold filled jewelry has a relatively thick layer of gold, and it is bonded to the base metal in a mechanical process that creates a very durable product (compared to other typical plating methods).
+The manufacturing process makes gold-filled pieces quite resistant to water and everyday wear, and safer for sensitive skin.
+Most high quality gold filled pieces look just like high carat gold, and can last 10 to 30 years even with daily wear.
+The layer of gold on gold filled items is 5 to 10 times thicker than that produced by most types regular gold plating.
 You can sometimes find a maker's mark (a tiny, hidden stamp) on a gold filled piece that will indicate "1/20 GF," "14k GF," or similar.

 Gold Vermeil & Gold Plated Jewelry